tiemzyar/trik/README.md

   The slider comes with customizing options for its values (min, max, initial, interval) and three different color styles.

-* Keyboard animation (automatic view animation for text field entries, when the keyboard and the text field would overlap)
+~~* Keyboard animation (automatic view animation for text field entries, when the keyboard and the text field would overlap)~~
+* There are known flaws in the animation logic of the controller implementing keyboard animation, thus it has been deprecated for the time being

 * Easily usable overlays
   * Activity overlay (with info text and indicator or progress bar)
   * Auto destroy overlay (temporary text overlay)
   * Country overlay (select a country from a [complete or custom] list of countries)
   * Language overlay (easily switch the application language)
+	* Known issue: currently only works for apps not using SceneDelegate

   All of these overlays come with different options for color style and position.